-In the daily web conference our researchers were quizzed by primary school students everything including threats to the world’s oceans, New Zealand marine ecosystems and whale strandings.
+The students had background materials, daily videos and diary updates.
+There were daily web conferences, where researchers were quizzed by students on threats to the world’s oceans, New Zealand marine ecosystems and whale strandings.

-On Wednesday 30 students from Hampden Street Primary School joined Dana Clark (Cawthron Institute), Regan Fairlie (Manaaki Te Awanui) and Sam Thomas (University Otago) on the Nelson estuary.
-The students learnt how to sample, measure and count cockles and learnt about the role of cockles in maintaining a healthy ecosystem.
+On the final day, Hampden Street Primary School students joined Dana Clark, Regan Fairlie and Sam Thomas on the Nelson estuary.
+The students learnt how to sample, measure and count cockles, and explored the role of cockles in maintaining a healthy ecosystem.

 Date posted: 13/03/2019